How to Create Your First Flow

 Launch your Unito FlowYou have the option to toggle Auto Sync on or off.
 This determines whether or not Unito will automatically create and sync work items, or if you'd rather do so manually.

-Flow safeguard: The default setting for all new flows includes a condition to only sync work items created after the flow's own creation date (e.g., today if you're building a flow as you read this guide).
+Flow safeguard: The default setting in your rules for all new flows includes a condition to only sync work items created after you launch your flow.

-This safeguard is designed to protect your historical work items and allow you to test your flow before syncing everything.
-That way you can make sure Unito is syncing what you want it to sync and nothing else.
+This safeguard is designed to protect your historical work items and allow you to test your flow before syncing historical data.

-You can remove this safeguard by selecting the bin icon beside created by in your rules:
+You can sync historical data (items created before launching your flow) by selecting the bin icon beside the creation date condition in your rules:

 Safeguard in Unito rules